morinokami/astro-mcp/packages/astro-mcp/README.md

 ## Usage

-After installing the integration, the MCP server will be available at `http://localhost:4321/__mcp/sse`.
-You can use this URL to connect to the MCP server:

-- Create an empty `mcp.json` file in a tool-specific directory (e.g. `.vscode` for VSCode or `.cursor` for Cursor) in the project root, or an empty `mcp_config.json` file at `~/.codeium/windsurf` for Windsurf editor; `astro-mcp` will automatically update it when the Astro server starts.
+After installing the integration, the MCP server will be available at http://localhost:4321/__mcp/sse.
+To connect, create an empty `mcp.json` file in a tool-specific directory such as `.vscode` in your project root for VSCode or `.cursor` for Cursor, or create an empty `mcp_config.json` file at `~/.codeium/windsurf` for Windsurf. astro-mcp will automatically update the file when the Astro server starts.

 ### Extending the MCP server